akmalfahimi21/networking-journey/CCNA/Phase-1-Foundations/Module-1.1-OSI-TCPIP/notes.md

 |---|---|
 | **Layer 3  Network** | Handles delivery across different networks.
 It cares about getting a packet from the source all the way to the final destination, no matter how many routers it crosses.
 IP addresses are logical — they can be assigned and changed. |
 | **Layer 2  Data Link** | Handles delivery within the same local network.
 It only cares about getting a frame from one device to the next device (hop to hop).
 MAC addresses are burned into the hardware — they never change and they’re only relevant locally. |

+Lets think of real world example:

+Here’s a real world example to lock this in:
+When you send data from your laptop in KL to a server in the US — the IP address (Layer 3) stays the same the entire journey.
+Source IP and destination IP don’t change.
+But the MAC address (Layer 2) changes at every single hop.
+Your laptop talks to your router using your router’s MAC.
+Your router then talks to the next router using THAT router’s MAC.
+And so on.
+Think of it like this:
+	∙	IP address = your final destination address (New York) ∙	MAC address = the next bus stop